nikhilkaintura/Face-Recognition/README.md

 # Face-Recognition
-Face recognition in python using OpenCV and Deepface
+Face recognition in python using OpenCV and DeepFace